Description

 How EPS Grafit 160 mm Performs in UK Weather — Moisture, Frost, Wind Loads

-Graphite EPS has a closed-cell structure with very low water absorption (W2 classification under EN 13163), allowing the board to maintain declared thermal performance through the wet UK heating season when installed within a correctly detailed render or EWI system.
-Freeze-thaw cycling does not degrade the bead structure, and the material is unaffected by typical UK winter temperatures.
+Graphite EPS has a closed-cell structure with very low water absorption (W2 under EN 13163), so the board maintains declared thermal performance through the wet UK heating season when installed within a correctly detailed render system.
+Freeze-thaw cycling does not degrade the bead structure, and typical UK winter temperatures leave the material unaffected.

-Wind-load resistance at 160 mm depth depends on the combined adhesive and mechanical fixing specification more than on the board itself.
-On standard UK exposure zones the recommended 6–8 plugs per m², combined with full-perimeter adhesive contact, delivers reliable retention to BS EN 1991-1-4 design pressures.
-On exposed coastal or upland sites, increase fixing density to 8–10 per m² and verify with the project structural engineer — the longer LTX 200 mm fixing shank transmits more lever-arm force to the substrate, so embedment depth and substrate quality matter substantially more than at 80–100 mm.
-Condensation risk on solid-wall retrofits at enhanced insulation depths is covered in the dew point and condensation risk guide, where the physics behind thicker insulation actually lowering interstitial risk on most masonry constructions is set out in full.
+Wind-load resistance at 160 mm depends on the combined adhesive and mechanical fixing specification more than on the board itself.
+On standard exposure zones the recommended 6–8 plugs per m², combined with full-perimeter adhesive contact, delivers reliable retention to BS EN 1991-1-4 design pressures.
+On exposed coastal or upland sites, increase fixing density to 8–10 per m² and verify with the project structural engineer, because the longer LTX 200 mm shank transmits more lever-arm force to the substrate.
+Condensation behaviour on solid-wall retrofits at enhanced depths is covered in the dew point and condensation risk guide.

 Handling and Storage on Site

-At 160 mm and 15 kg/m³ density each board weighs roughly 1.2 kg, still comfortable for single-handed positioning at scaffold height.
-At this depth, however, packs take up significant platform space and the steel-grey graphite face absorbs solar radiation rapidly — outer-board temperatures climb fast in direct sunlight and soften the bead structure quicker than thinner variants.
-The pro-tips below capture the handling discipline that pays back across a deep-renovation programme.
+At 160 mm and 15 kg/m³ density each board weighs roughly 1.2 kg, comfortable for single-handed positioning at scaffold height.
+At this depth, though, packs occupy significant platform space and the steel-grey graphite face absorbs solar radiation fast, so the handling discipline below pays back across a deep-renovation programme.

-- Use a long-blade hot-wire cutter for 160 mm depth — the fastest, cleanest cut face at this thickness.
-A fine-tooth handsaw works but generates considerable EPS dust at 160 mm, so wear a dust mask and cut in a well-ventilated area.
+- Use a long-blade hot-wire cutter at 160 mm depth — the fastest, cleanest cut face at this thickness.
+A fine-tooth handsaw also works; wear a dust mask and cut in a ventilated area.

-- Rasp and adhere within the same working window — the factory skin on graphite EPS benefits from a mechanical key, and the freshly rasped surface provides the strongest bond.
-Avoid rasping the full day's allocation in advance because the prepared surface gathers airborne dust.
+- Rasp and adhere within the same working window — the freshly rasped surface gives the strongest bond, so it is a step worth timing well rather than preparing a full day's allocation in advance.

-- Use a depth stop on the drill at 200 mm fixing length — accurate, consistent embedment across the full façade is a step worth getting right at this plug length.
-Verify embedment on the first few fixings of each elevation before proceeding.
+- Use a depth stop on the drill at 200 mm plug length — consistent embedment across the facade is a step worth getting right; verify the first few fixings of each elevation before proceeding.

 Certifications and Compliance — BBA, EN, Reaction to Fire

-- EN 13163:2012+A1:2015 — harmonised European standard for factory-made expanded polystyrene products, covering declared thermal conductivity, dimensional tolerances, and mechanical strength properties.
+- EN 13163:2012+A1:2015 — harmonised European standard for factory-made EPS, covering declared thermal conductivity, dimensional tolerances, and mechanical strength.

 - Reaction to fire — Euroclass E (EN 13501-1) — suitable for EWI systems on residential buildings below 18 m where the project fire strategy specifies horizontal fire barriers at each floor level, under current Approved Document B guidance.

-- CE marking and Declaration of Performance — every pack traceable to the originating Genderka facility, supporting Building Control evidence packs, PAS 2035 retrofit coordinator records, and SAP assessor documentation.
+- CE marking and Declaration of Performance — every pack supports Building Control evidence packs, PAS 2035 retrofit coordinator records, and SAP assessor documentation.

-- Deep-renovation and Passive House contribution — at RD 5.15 m²K/W the board typically delivers wall U-values of 0.17–0.19 W/m²K on 215 mm solid brick, substantially exceeding current Approved Document L targets and aligning with the enhanced fabric performance required by PAS 2035 whole-house retrofit assessments.
-The wider regulatory trajectory is set out in the Future Homes Standard 2026 guide.
+- Deep-renovation contribution — at RD 5.15 m²K/W the board typically delivers wall U-values of 0.17–0.19 W/m²K on 215 mm solid brick, subject to calculation, aligning with enhanced fabric performance under the trajectory set out in the Future Homes Standard 2026 guide.

 Is EPS Grafit 160 mm Right for Your Project?